MonoScale: Scaling Multi-Agent System with Monotonic Improvement: Abstract

 \section{Abstract}

 In recent years, LLM-based multi-agent systems (MAS) have advanced rapidly, using a router to decompose tasks and delegate subtasks to specialized agents.
 A natural way to expand capability is to \textbf{scale up the agent pool} by continually integrating new functional agents or tool interfaces, but naive expansion can trigger \textbf{performance collapse} when the router cold-starts on newly added, heterogeneous, and unreliable agents.
 We propose \textbf{MonoScale}, an expansion-aware update framework that proactively generates a small set of agent-conditioned familiarization tasks, harvests evidence from both successful and failed interactions, and distills it into auditable natural-language memory to guide future routing.
-We formalize sequential augmentation as a contextual bandit and perform trust-region memory updates, yielding a monotonic non-decreasing performance guarantee across onboarding rounds.
+We formalize sequential augmentation as a contextual bandit and perform trust-region memory updates, yielding a monotonic non-decreasing performance guarantee across onboarding rounds under a non-interfering expansion assumption.
 Experiments on GAIA and Humanity's Last Exam show stable gains as the agent pool grows, outperforming naive scale-up and strong-router fixed-pool baselines.
+Our code is available \href{https://github.com/ShaoShuai0605/MonoScale}{here}.